matsrietdijk/sidequarter-api/README.md

 - All changes are made and committed on a dedicated branch (except documentation changes)
 - Branches are categorized by prefixing the branch name, example: `feature/flow`
 - Pull Requests (PR) are used to merge changes into the `master` branch
+- Before a PR is merged:
+  - [Travis-CI](https://travis-ci.org/matsrietdijk/sidequarter-api/pull_requests) should return a positive build result

 The categories that are used in this project for branches are: